 - working together with a team

-Community service is an important component of a progressive boarding school education.
+Community service is an important component of a junior boarding school education.
 By doing community service regularly, our students grow into adults who find joy caring for the people and places around them.
 They learn to give of themselves to make the world better.
 Examples of community service include:

 - maintaining mountain trails